briansimiyuj/doctor-appointment-app/README.md

 Settings context will be used to store the user's settings and provide it to the Settings page

   1. Create settings context props interface and export it
+  2. Create a dummy data for settings
+    i.
+Create dummySettingsData.ts file with dummy data

+  3. Create state variables for settings and initialize them with dummy data
+  4. Create various functions to update settings
+  5. Pass down the props in SettingContextProvider

 ### Dark Mode